Close

 service member and spouse reunite

-For service members, a loving, resilient marriage is both a matter of personal happiness and family readiness.
-When family relationships are strong and healthy, service members are free to focus on their mission and daily duty requirements.
-Like any good relationship, marriages take work and attention.
+For service members, a loving marriage is both a source of personal happiness and an important part of family readiness.
+When your relationship is strong and healthy, you can focus on your mission and daily duty requirements.
+Like any relationship, marriages take work and attention.

 Communicating well is one of the most important skills any couple can have, and a key component of lasting, loving relationships.
 Working with your partner to learn and practice basic communication techniques can help you build trust and intimacy in your relationship.